bclarkson-code/Tricycle/README.md

 dive straight into the code and start hacking away.

-Tricycle started as a thin wrapper around a numpy array and has developed into a modern deep learning framework.
+Tricycle started as a thin wrapper around a numpy array and has developed into a full deep learning framework.
 If you'd like to know how, check out the [Tricycle Wiki](https://github.com/bclarkson-code/Tricycle/wiki/How-it-works)

 ## Table of Contents